UNIVERSAL-IT-SYSTEMS/windows-on-fridges/content/webservices/azure.md

 <img src="/windows-on-fridges/img/azure/3.jpg" style='width:50%;' border="0" alt="Null">

-* Enter “offices” as a table name.
+* Enter “Requests” as a table name.
 Leave other settings unchanged.
 Press the checkmark symbol.
 You need to wait for the table to be created.
 It will take about a minute.

 <img src="/windows-on-fridges/img/azure/4.jpg" style='width:70%;' border="0" alt="Null">